cladteam/CCDA_OMOP_by_Python/README.md

   - assess amount of <structuredBody> <entry> (structured)  vs <text> (non structured) plain text content
   - codeSystem vocabularies and OMOP mappings
   - how the "root" tells what kind of an ID you have, ID mapping and linking
+  - metrics per person, per person/day, per person/day/concept
 - Deployment
   - Run in Foundry, maintain ability to run locally
   - integrate with Founddry OMOP domain tables, maintain local
   - integrate with OMOP vocabulary instead of the small local hack here, maintain local postrgres OMOP concept table too
+- S/W Eng.
+   - type annotations
+   - test harness
+   - unit tests: date conversion, template Id snarfing, anyting in util.py
+   - per doc. tests: keep expected output from specific documents handy and have a harness comopare a build's output to what we have, edit and justify deviation as development progresses.
 - Design
   - maintain focus on readability, not just for code maintainability, but to keep the mapping easy to see